 On our first trip to Greece, we started our travels in Thessaloniki.
 I am a firm believer in travelling to the second city first.
 Rather than being immediately confronted with the huge and potentially overwhelming metropolis of Athens, consider having a few days in Thessaloniki to ease into the country.

 Greece’s second city is lively, fun and extremely walkable.
 Situated on the harbour, with a statue of Alexander the Great (he was born in Pella, a UNSECO world heritage site not far from the city), it’s more accessible than Athens, with its fair share of historical and cultural attractions.
-Thessaloniki’s white tower along the water gives the classic view of the city and the archaeological museum has some interesting pieces.
+Thessaloniki’s White Tower along the water gives the classic view of the city and the archaeological museum has some interesting pieces.

 It's a fun, vibrant city full of restaurants and cafes, shops and friendly people, and it's easy to stumble across bits of culture as you wander around.
-Visit a museum or two, and enjoy wandering around at night, seeing everybody out, with children playing and dogs running around.
+Visit the White Tower and a museum or two, and enjoy wandering around at night, seeing everybody out, with children playing and dogs running around.
 The city has a great food scene and is famous for its pastry shops.
 There’s also something about Thessaloniki that’s distinctly reminiscent of Turkey – a reminder it was only reclaimed by Greece in the early 20th Century.

 Arriving at Meteora is an extraordinary experience.
 Huge rocks jut out of the ground reaching for the heavens, with Orthodox monasteries perched on top of them are like something from a fairytale.
 The effect is stunning and otherworldly.